 Walter Halsey Davis

-Walter Halsey Davis has written thirteen produced films, including Seven Hours to Judgment, Strange Invaders the mini series, Great Escape II, the Hallmark Hall of Fame Resting Places, the AT&T Special Last Flight Out, and Father Son.
+Walter Halsey Davis has written eighteen produced films, including Seven Hours to Judgment, Strange Invaders the mini-series, Great Escape II, the Hallmark Hall of Fame Resting Places, the AT&T Special Last Flight Out, and Father Son.
 He has won an Emmy, Writers Guild Award, a Special Edgar Allen Poe Award from the Mystery Writers of America, the Samuel Goldwyn Writing Award, Humanitas Prize, the Christopher Award, and a Golden Globe nomination.